doomvox/raku-study/notes/meeting_2022sep25.md

         1.  exporter-based

-    4.  refactor subs so they stop shelling out so much, call routines directly
+    4.  refactor subs so they stop shelling out so much, call the subs directly

         1.  exposes some odd bugs: scope of "memory" changes